youssef-ennouri/Machine_Failure_Prediction_Embedded_AI/README.md

 ## 1. General Overview

-This project addresses a critical industrial challenge: predicting machine failures before they occur, specifically in the context of resource-constrained embedded systems.
-Predictive maintenance represents a significant advancement over traditional reactive or scheduled approaches, offering substantial economic benefits by reducing downtime, extending equipment lifespan, and optimizing maintenance resources.
+This project tackles an industrial problem: predicting machine failures in embedded systems with limited resources.
+Predictive maintenance offers advantages over traditional reactive or scheduled methods.
+It reduces downtime, prolongs equipment life, and optimizes maintenance resources.

-The primary objective of this project was twofold: to develop a deep learning model capable of analyzing industrial sensor data to predict machine failures and then efficiently deploy this model on a resource-limited embedded hardware target (STM32L4R9).
-This "edge AI" approach enables inferences to be performed directly on the hardware connected to industrial machines, eliminating the need for a permanent cloud connection, thus reducing latency and addressing data privacy concerns.
+The project's main goal was dual: first, to build a deep learning model analyzing industrial sensor data to foresee machine failures.
+Second, to implement this model efficiently on embedded hardware with limited resources (STM32L4R9).
+This approach enables inference directly on hardware attached to industrial machines.
+It removes the need for constant cloud connections, reduces latency, and improves data privacy.

-Using the AI4I 2020 Predictive Maintenance dataset, which contains 10,000 instances of industrial sensor data, we created a model capable of recognizing patterns in operational parameters and identifying potential failures before they occur.
-The dataset classifies failures into five categories: tool wear failure (TWF), heat dissipation failure (HDF), power failure (PWF), overload failure (OSF), and random failure (RNF).
+We used the AI4I 2020 Predictive Maintenance dataset.
+It has 10,000 data points from industrial sensors.
+The developed model identifies operational patterns and detects failures early.
+The dataset categorizes failures into five types: tool wear, heat dissipation, power, overload, and random failures.

-The significance of this project lies in its practical industrial application—not only facilitating a transition from reactive to proactive maintenance strategies but also demonstrating the feasibility of executing sophisticated AI models on resource-limited microcontrollers.
-This edge computing approach significantly reduces cloud infrastructure costs, bandwidth consumption, and enables autonomous predictive maintenance systems on existing equipment with minimal hardware investment.
+The project's importance is its practical industrial use.
+It helps shift maintenance strategies from reactive to proactive methods.
+It also shows that complex AI models can operate on microcontrollers with limited resources.
+This edge computing solution cuts cloud costs and bandwidth use.
+Additionally, it allows predictive maintenance on existing machines without significant hardware investment.

 ## 2. Detailed Project Methodology